-Officers completed 160 vehicle accident reports in 2014, slightly less than the previous year but continuing a trend of low accident rates compared to the long term average.
+Officers completed 157 vehicle accident reports in 2015, slightly less than the previous year but continuing a trend of lower accident rates compared to the long term average.
 Even though the City has assumed jurisdiction of more roads through annexation in recent years, the accident rate has remained relatively static until 2009 when we have since experienced a significant reduction.
-No fatal accidents occurred in 2014.

-Of the accidents that occur on public roads (not including private property, such as parking lots), most (67%) were not intersection related.
+Of the accidents that occur on public roads (not including private property, such as parking lots), most, 58%, were not intersection related.
 This is consistent with previous years.

-93% of intersection related accidents occur at controlled intersections.
-Controlled intersections are those where at least one roadway is regulated by a stop sign or traffic light.
+67% of intersection related accidents occur at controlled intersections.
+Controlled intersections are those where at least one roadway is regulated by a yield sign, stop sign or traffic light.